Bites of basic info for first-timers (and need-reminders)

 What do I do during down time?

-Sellers’ appointments are concentrated on two days: Monday and Tuesday for DMOs and Tuesday and Wednesday for suppliers.
-But hey, don’t consider the time outside of your appointment sessions as “down time.”
+Sellers’ appointments are concentrated on specific days, but don’t consider the time outside of your appointment sessions as “down time.”
 Every event on the Travel Exchange schedule is a time for you to expand your network and your knowledge.
 Seminars, luncheons, volunteering, roundtables, receptions, and evening events are ripe with opportunities to swap business cards and ideas.
 On the TREX Floor, you can also pick up impromptu appointments with seated buyers who agree to meet.